fgallovic/LinSlipInv/README.md

 Linear multi time-window earthquake slip inversion with *k*^-2 smoothing

-This code is a suite of codes for linear slip inversions and resolution analysis.
+Suite of codes for linear slip inversions and resolution analysis.

 ####Capabilities of the codes:
  - Inversion of provided data for a given fault geometry